kitamado/kitamado.github.io/_posts/2020-02-01-How-to-use-simply-jekyll-features-on-your-website.md

 > Some text here that needs to be enlarged

-Similarly there are classes like regular-sans, serif, bold, italic, oblique, bolder, etc for formatting the text.
+Similarly there are classes like [[regular-sans, serif, bold, italic, oblique, bolder, etc::highlight]]for formatting the text.

 > **Raw Syntax:**
 >